jshafto/app_academy_notes/w2_learning_obectives.md

 console.log(boundToOther()); // => "my other object"
 console.log(boundToOther.bind(otherObj)()) // "my other object"

-// the return value of my immediately invoked function
+// the return value of the immediately invoked function
 // shows that the context inside of the object is the
 // global object, not the object itself
 // context only changes inside a function that is called